Thorstein Veblen: Marriages

 The two primary relationships that Veblen had were with his two wives.
 Despite a reputation to the contrary, there is little evidence that he had sexual liaisons with other women.

 During his time at Carleton College, Veblen met his first wife, Ellen Rolfe, the niece of the college president.
 They married in 1888.
 While some scholars have blamed alleged womanizing tendencies for the couple's numerous separations and eventual divorce in 1911, others have speculated that the relationship's demise was rooted in Ellen's inability to bear children.
 Following her death in 1926, it was revealed that she had asked for her autopsy to be sent to Veblen, her ex-husband.
 The autopsy showed that Ellen's reproductive organs had not developed normally, and she had been unable to bear children.
 A book written by Veblen's stepdaughter asserted that "this explained her disinterest in a normal wifely relationship with Thorstein" and that he "treated her more like a sister, a loving sister, than a wife".

-Veblen married Ann Bradley Bevans, a former student, in 1914 and became stepfather to her two girls, Becky and Ann.
+Veblen married Ann Bradley Bevans, a former student, in 1914 and became stepfather to her two daughters, Becky and Ann.
 For the most part, it appears that they had a happy marriage.
 Ann was described by her daughter as a suffragette, a socialist, and a staunch advocate of unions and workers' rights.
 A year after he married Ann, they were expecting a child together, but the pregnancy ended in a miscarriage.
 Veblen never had any children of his own.

 Later life

 After his wife Ann's premature death in 1920, Veblen became active in the care of his stepdaughters.
 Becky went with him when he moved to California, looked after him there, and was with him at his death in August 1929.
 Prior to his death, Veblen had earned a comparatively high salary from the New School.
 Since he lived frugally, Veblen invested his money in California raisin vineyards and the stock market.
-Unfortunately, after returning to northern California, Veblen lost the money he had invested and lived in a house on Sand Hill Road in Menlo Park (that once belonged to his first wife).
+However, after returning to northern California, Veblen lost the money he had invested and lived in a house on Sand Hill Road in Menlo Park (that once belonged to his first wife).
 Earning $500 to $600 a year from royalties and a yearly sum of $500 sent by a former Chicago student, he lived there until his death in 1929.